-• Investigation No. b2 indicated that the subject had also sexually assaulted them.
+• Investigation No. : During interviews, two witnesses indicated that the subject had also sexually assaulted them.
 AFOSI did not pursue these allegations.
 (NOTE: In following up on this matter with AFOSI on May 27, 2003, we learned that as a result of our findings, the two allegations were sent to the AFOSI legal office for comment and/or recommendation.)